Paint swatches are small paint samples on a card or paper backing.

 If you plan to paint an entire room, putting at least two coats of paint on all walls (same or different colors) is a good idea.

 This is because the changes in natural light during the day and artificial light at night can change the appearance of the paint.

 For applying paint to one wall, such as an accent wall, you can make a five-foot-by-five-foot square of a testing area to get a good idea.

 Keep in mind that since a gallon of paint usually covers 400 square feet, you can use an eight-ounce paint sample to cover as much as 16 square feet with a single coat.

 So if you are to apply two coats to test the results, choose the paint sample size appropriately.

 Using Paint Samples – The Right Way

-Using paint samples, in the right way can help you choose the perfect paint color for your home.
+Using paint samples correctly can help you choose the perfect paint color for your home.
 And more importantly, it can save you time and money.

-For getting the most value out of your paint samples, here are some important tips that can help…
+For getting the most value out of your paint samples, here are some crucial tips that can help…

 1- Get Small Size Samples